Will I Lost Microsoft Office If I Reformat Hard Drive?

 Method 2.
 Transfer Microsoft Office account to new computer

 Before you start, it is highly suggested to back up Microsoft Office data to a safe place, so that you can easily find it after re-activate the account.
 To complete this task effortlessly, AOMEI Backupper Standard is recommended.
-It is free software designed for Windows Operating Systems in particular, and will help you save data to multiple locations, such as external hard drive, USB flash drive, NAS, network path, and Cloud drives.
+It is free software designed for Windows Operating Systems in particular, and will help you save data to multiple locations, such as external hard drive, USB flash drive, NAS, network path, and cloud drives.
+You are allowed to backup files to AOMEI Cloud if you have an AOMEI account.

 Besides, you can even compress the backup image files if it is too large.
 As for extra layer of protection, you could even upgrade to enjoy the image protection feature.
 Now, you may want to download and have a try.